skphy/esta/file3a.rst

 .. _skumar_site: https://sites.google.com/view/drkumar/

-This sheet created by me for placing things at a single place.
+This sheet created for placing things at a single place.
 Also, this is the link to my home page at git site skumar_site_.

 Sheet for Git and rst documentation